 Alice joined Watsi on November 25th, 2014.
-Eleven months ago, Alice joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Alice's most recent donation supported Arahufu, a two-year-old boy from Tanzania, to fund corrective surgery so he can run and play.
+One year ago, Alice joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Alice's most recent donation supported Gay, a sweet baby boy from Thailand, to fund life-changing hernia surgery so he can grow up healthy.

 Arahufu is a two-year-old boy who loves football.
 He is the youngest child in a family of five children.
 Aruhufu's father works as a ‘manamba’, where his job is to call passengers onto a bus at the bus stop.
 When he manages to fill all the sits in the bus, he is then given some money.
 Arahufu was diagnosed with bilateral genu varus, a condition in which his legs bow outward.
 This condition is typically caused by an excessive accumulation of fluoride in the bones, which often stems from contaminated drinking water.
 As a result, he has difficulty walking and running.
 Our medical partner, African Mission Healthcare (AMH), is requesting $880 to fund corrective surgery for Arahufu.
 The procedure is scheduled to take place on September 14th.
 Treatment will hopefully restore Arahufu's mobility, allowing him to participate in a variety of activities, and greatly decreasing his risk of future complications.
 Arahufu’s mother shared, “I can never find the money needed to cover my son’s treatment cost.
 I am struggling to even put food on the table.
 Please help him.”